 Treatment for Teeth Grinding

-Oral appliance or splint therapy – Dr. Shulman frequently uses oral appliance therapy as an effective tool to protect teeth from constant grinding if the patient does it in their sleep.
-The appliance is custom made from dental impressions and will fit over the front teeth.
+Dr. Shulman frequently provides oral appliance therapy as an effective tool to protect teeth from constant grinding if the patient is asleep.
+He creates each appliance from your dental impressions so that it fits perfectly over your teeth.

 What is the main reason people grind their teeth?